-- An internal node is a test on an attribute. - A branch represents an outcome of the test, e.g., Color=red. - A leaf node represents a class label or class label distribution. - At each node, one attribute is chosen to split training examples into distinct classes as much as possible - A new case is classified by following a matching path to a leaf node.
+- An internal node is a test on an attribute. - A branch represents an outcome of the test, e.g., Color=red. - A leaf node represents a class label - At each node, one attribute is chosen to split training examples into distinct classes as much as possible - A new case is classified by following a matching path to a leaf node.